 Route 0 is called the active route and is the route used for navigation.
 The waypoint toward which you are navigating is called the "active to" waypoint.
 The waypoint immediately behind you is called the "active from" waypoint.
 The line defined by two consecutive waypoints in a route is called a "leg".
-For example, the waypoints EOS and SGF form a leg.
 The leg that connects the "active from" and "active to" waypoints is called the "active leg".